afdaniele/compose/public_html/data/showdown/documents/v0.9/setup.md

 all the steps above.
 If you still have problems, take a look at the [Troubleshooting](troubleshooting) section of our documentation.
 If the problem persists, do not hesitate to open a new *Issue* on our [GitHub page](https://github.com/afdaniele/compose).

-## Configure

-TODO: here we have to (because already linked somewhere else) talk about the `/system/config/configuration.php` and the class `\system\classes\Configuration` and its parameters.